quranacademy/DataExchangeProject/index.md

 **Supporters**

-List of projects, websites, people that support this standards and use them.
+List of projects, websites, people that support these standards and use them.